jennifermarie6sl/p4/README.md

 master.csv "Suicide Rates by year and country from 1985 to 2016"

 ### Step 1: ETL
-#### Extracting:​
+#### Extracting:
-Extracted from Kaggle data sets.​​
+Extracted from Kaggle data sets.

-#### Transform:​
+#### Transform:
-These files did not have columns with the year so that was added.​ Concat was used to stack the two dataframes. ​
+These files did not have columns with the year so that was added.
+Concat was used to stack the two dataframes.
-Renamed some columns for ease of use in the database.​ Added country code for use with visualizations​​
+Renamed some columns for ease of use in the database.
+Added country code for use with visualizations.

-#### Loading:​
+#### Loading:
 Once the data was cleaned up pandas was used to turn the dataframe into a dictionary.
-Pymongo helped to load the data into a "happy_db" MongoDB DataBase with collection names of "happy" and "suicide."​
+Pymongo helped to load the data into a "happy_db" MongoDB DataBase with collection names of "happy" and "suicide."

 ### Step 2: Flask
-Used to connect database from MongoDb to feed to our JavaScript for plotting.​ Created route that included both collections within the database.​ Returned the results jsonified for use in JS.​
+Used to connect database from MongoDb to feed to our JavaScript for plotting.
+Created route that included both collections within the database.
+Returned the results jsonified for use in JS.
-Removed nulls​
+Removed nulls

 ### Step 3: JavaScript
-Used to display the dashboard of interactive visuals.​ Drop down menu operates all visuals.​
+Used to display the dashboard of interactive visuals.
+Drop down menu operates all visuals.
-Filters to sort data by year.​
+Filters to sort data by year.
-Plotly for plotting multiple traces to different table, bubble, bar, and map plots.​ Anime.js to animate the header.​ optionChanged, aggregation and unpack functions used on the data for plotting.​
+Plotly for plotting multiple traces to different table, bubble, bar, and map plots.
+Anime.js to animate the header. optionChanged, aggregation and unpack functions used on the data for plotting.

 ### Step 4: HTML and CSS
 Used to display the dashboard of interactive visuals.​